jamiesmith/kstars-on-osx/README.md

 The install selections I chose:
    ![qt install options](/images/qt-install-options.png "qt install options")

-If your computer is faster than your internet connection then just build it:

-`brew install qt5 --with-dbus`

 ### Download the scripts (this stuff)

 Downloading and run the build script.